 Insights – Data provided by social networks that give you demographics and analytics on your business account.
 Usually a part of their advertising program, but it is available for free to business users.
 Insights should be checked monthly to see what’s working and what’s not working.
 See analytics.

 Internal Links – Links in a page or blog post that go to other content within a website.
+These help with SEO and keeping people on your website longer hence reducing the Bounce Rate (see above).

 IP Address – Internet Protocol address – a numerical label assigned to each device (e.g., computer, printer, mobile phone, tablet) that is accessing the Internet.
 This is how usage is tracked by Google Analytics.

-Keyword Research – Using an online tool like the Google Keyword Tool (free, but a part of their Adwords program) to find keywords with high monthly searches in any given geographic area with low to medium competition (not used that often on other websites).
+Keyword Research – Using an online tool like the Google Keyword Tool (free, but a part of their Ads program) to find keywords with high monthly searches in any given geographic area with low to medium competition (not used that often on other websites).

-Keyword Stuffing – Putting every single keyword in one paragraph without taking grammar into consideration.
+Keyword Stuffing – Putting every single possible keyword in one paragraph without taking grammar into consideration.
 This is a black hat tactic and can get you dinged by Google.

 KPI (Key Performance Indicators) – Metrics that are important to your business.
 These should be set before you start marketing.